Pterostylis longipetala: Taxonomy and naming

 Pterostylis longipetala was first formally described in 1943 by Herman Rupp from a specimen collected at Batemans Bay.
 The description was published in Proceedings of the Linnean Society of New South Wales.
 The specific epithet (longipetala) is derived from the Latin words longus meaning "long" and petalum meaning "petal".
 Rupp did not give a reason for this epithet but did note that "the petals are narrower and longer than in any other species of Pterostylis known to me".

 Distribution and habitat

-The curved greenhood grows on moist slopes in coastal and near coastal forests in New South Wales.
+Curved greenhood grows on moist slopes in coastal and near coastal forests in New South Wales.